CACI-CYP/recruitment-test/README.md

 Use Spring for injecting beans.

-Model the student exam result relationship using JPA annotations.
+Model the student amd exam result relationship using JPA annotations.